 What You Should Look For in a Registered Agent:

 There are plenty of companies that offer registered agent service.
-As you can see on the registered agent market share charts, some companies own much larger shares of the market than others.
+As you can see on the registered agent market share charts, some registered agent services own much larger shares of the market than others.
 But no matter the size of the company offering the service, you should make sure they offer you some form of the following:

 A physical, trustworthy office location